meztinosdunken/agile-project-tracker/CONTRIBUTING.md

 - Be respectful, inclusive, and welcoming in all discussions.

 ## Issues
-If you encounter any issues or have suggestions for improvements, please create an issue in the repository.
+If you encounter any issues or have suggestions for improvements, please create an issue in the repository using the available issue templates.

 Thank you for helping to improve Agile Project Tracker!